KU-BRIC/PTH-pipeline/README.md

     -p: The threshold for population allele frequency obtained from public databases to decide polymorphism. (default: 0.01)
     -n: The threshold for population allele frequency estimated from our normal samples to decide polymorphism. (default: 0.05)
     -s: The threshold for silhouette score to decide if the two clusters can be considered as clearly separated when we decide region specific technical errors. (default: 0.8)
-    -c: The threshold for the center of the lower cluster to decide if the lower cluster is technical error when we decide region specific technical errors. (default: 0.08)
+    -c: The threshold for the cente/home/projects/cu_10184/projects/PTH/PanelSeqData/Bait_Targetr of the lower cluster to decide if the lower cluster is technical error when we decide region specific technical errors. (default: 0.08)

 The reference files for the new filtering scheme are saved under: